• Request Appointment

 Lymphedema is a swelling that typically occurs in the upper or lower extremities, due to an excessive buildup of lymph fluid.
 Your lymphatic system is part of your circulatory system, and it is a network of vessels that carry lymph fluid towards the heart.
 The lymphatic system is an essential part of your immune and circulatory systems.

 When a blockage happens in your lymphatic system, swelling of your arms or legs may occur, as the fluid is not able to drain properly.
 Improper drainage results in a build-up of the lymph fluid in your arms and legs, which can generate adverse health risks.
-If you are suffering from lymphedema, contact Ottawa Health Group today to find relief!

 How do I know if I have lymphedema?